Ashleyzawadi/insta-clone/README.md

 # Instagram Clone

-# Authors
-Charles Osoro

-### An application that the image sharing network, Instagram
+### An application that mimics the image sharing network, Instagram

 ## Description
 This is a clone of the image sharing network, Instagram.
 Users can sign up login, view and post photos and follow other users.
-Link to deployed site https://instaclone.herokuapp.com/
+Link to deployed site https://instajram.herokuapp.com/

 ## Table of content